SAP-samples/teched2023-DT260/exercises/ex2/README.md

 3. Double click on RFBILA00 > ECC node.
 Right side of the screen is loaded showing different tabs.
 <br>![](/exercises/ex2/images/Extraction%20-%20Source/image-2.png)

 4. Select RFBILA00>ECC and RFDEPL00>ECC.
+(Press Ctrl and select both nodes).
 And click on Run Selected button.
-(Press Ctrl and select both nodes)
 <br>![](/exercises/ex2/images/Extraction%20-%20Source/image-3.png)

 >The extraction is triggered in background.
 The status changes to in -progress.